Baseball Luxury Tax

 2007 Luxury Tax

-Checks for the competitive-balance tax, as it is formally known, are due at the commissioner's office by Jan.
-31. NY's payroll was $207.7 mil. & Boston was second at $163.1 mil. for luxury tax purposes, which uses the average annual values of contracts for 40-man rosters and adds benefits.
+NY's payroll was $207.7 mil. and Boston was second at $163.1 mil. for luxury tax purposes.
 Both teams pay at a 40 % rate for the amount over the tax threshold, which rises from $148 mil. this year to $155 mil. next season.

 NY Yankees: $23.88 million